-If you haven't already exercised your rewrite attempt for the course, you have the option to rewrite the exam the next semester.
+If you haven't already exercised your rewrite attempt for the course, you have the option to rewrite the exam the next exam session.
 If you choose not to rewrite the exam the next time the exam is available, you will need to retake the entire course before re-attempting the exam.
 A rewrite exam is considered another attempt at the course.
-The fee for an exam rewrite is \$230 + GST\.
-If you withdraw from the rewrite up until the day before the scheduled exam date, the rewrite fee will be refunded, minus the exam withdraw penalty fee of \$115 + GST\.
+The fees for a rewrite exam and exam withdraw penalty is posted on our website.
+A non-refundable credit card surcharge will apply if a credit card is used for payment.
+If you withdraw from the rewrite up until the day before the scheduled exam date, the rewrite fee will be refunded, minus the exam withdraw penalty fee.
 Deferrals of rewrite exam are not permitted.